Barcelona Map, Barcelona Guide & Tourist Information, Spain

 Barcelona guides and Barcelona Maps

-Providing the visitor with in-depth, authoritative coverage of the Catalan capital, this guide contains information on where to stay and eat and includes details on restaurants, bars, museums, art galleries and nightlife.
+"Time Out" Guide to Barcelona Providing the visitor with in depth, authoritative coverage of the Catalan capital, this guide contains information on where to stay and eat and includes details on restaurants, bars, museums, art galleries and nightlife.
 It is researched and written by Barcelona residents themselves.

 The Rough Guide to Barcelona Map

-Packed with information, this double-sided map is printed on waterproof paper.
+Packed with information, this double sided map is printed on waterproof paper.
 The colours used for mapping have been chosen after research into what works best in different light conditions, so the map should be as easy to read under street lamps as it is in daylight.
 The main area of the city is covered, with an enlarged downtown city centre street map on the reverse.
-A comprehensive street index and clearly marked one-way streets and pedestrianized areas should make this map ideal for use on foot, driving, or using public transport.
+A comprehensive street index and clearly marked one way streets and pedestrianized areas should make this map ideal for use on foot, driving, or using public transport.